newtheatre/history-project/contributing.md

 We use Git and GitHub to both collaborate on and serve this website.

-1. Create a report on our [issue tracker](https://github.com/newtheatre/history-project/issues).
+1. Post a report on our [issue tracker](https://github.com/newtheatre/history-project/issues).
 We use a GitHub issue tracker for both design and content changes to the site.

 2. If you're technically inclined create a [pull request](https://github.com/newtheatre/history-project/compare) on our repository.